Setting Up Routine Contracts and Maintenance Planning

 | A routine is overdue but no job exists | Preview generation for the target month and check blockers. |

-| Routine billing is not appearing in Finance | Recurring contract charge candidates are not enabled yet; Finance currently uses accepted quote and completed work-order candidates. |
+| Routine billing is not appearing in Finance | This is expected.
+Routine contracts are not current billing candidates; Finance currently lists accepted non-PPM quotes and completed work orders when those sources are linked to CRM accounts. |

-Using Collaboration, Notifications, and Activity Feed
+Using Collaboration, Notifications, and Dashboard Activity

 Handling Customers, Quotes, Work Orders, and Finance